Movers and SHAKERS

 The NBA is currently operating under a temporary policy to not randomly test for THC.
 This could soon become permanent.
 Rather than mandate blanket tests, Commissioner Adam Silver said the league would be reaching out to players who show signs of problematic dependency, not those who are “using marijuana casually.”

 Recently Justice Clarence Thomas wrote in regards to federal cannabis laws being at odds with many state laws, “The Federal Government’s current approach is a half-in, half-out regime that simultaneously tolerates and forbids local use of marijuana.”
 As marijuana has various levels of acceptance within the public sphere, there are also various levels of rules that at times seem to conflict.

-Professional sports and other entertainers often lead the way to full acceptance of a once-taboo idea.
-While there have been athletes over the years who have lost advertising sponsorships for Marijuana use, it may not be too far off when we see this turned around, and athletes are openly endorsing a marijuana product for compensation.
+Professional sports and other entertainers often lead the way to full public acceptance of a once-taboo idea.
+While there have been athletes over the years who have lost advertising sponsorships for Marijuana use, it may not be too far off when we see this turned around, where athletes are openly endorsing a marijuana product for compensation.